Choosing your Sage Fly Rod: a Series-By-Series Comparison

 Sonic

-SONIC 590 SectionsThe Sonic offers a fresh rod action from Sage, falling squarely between the Trout LL and X in stiffness.
+SONIC 590 SectionsLike the R8 Core, Sonic falls squarely between Classic R8 and Igniter in stiffness, “medium fast” in character, with emphasis on automatic power rather than the refined loop control and presentation traits of the R8.
 From Winston or Scott, these would be considered “fast action” rods.
 In the Sage lineup, they are “medium fast.”
 Each series of rods Sage introduces is better than previous offerings in the same price range.
 In overall quality, the Sonic seems like a high-end rod restrained just enough to offer at a lower price.
 Impressively, Sonics cast beautifully in a super broad range, with “sweet spots” that span 40 or even 50 feet.
-These are refined fly rods that even the most experienced angler would take just about anywhere.
+These are outstanding fly rods that even the most experienced angler would take just about anywhere.

 Outstanding model: 590-4 Sonic